 Dust the inside of the latex seals with Northern Diver Talc or lubricate the neoprene seals using Northern Diver Drysuit Seal Lubricant (supplied in the maintenance kit).

-Lubricate the zip with Northern Diver Zip Wax for BDM drysuit zips (supplied in the maintenance kit) or a suitable lubricant for YKK® Aquaseal® drysuit zips.
+Lubricate the zip with Northern Diver Zip Wax for BDM drysuit zips (supplied in the maintenance kit).

 Remove all jewellery - sharp edges can destroy the seals.